webdetails/cbf2/README.md

 ## Purpose

-The goal of this project is to quickly spin a working pentaho server on docker containers.

-Also provides script utilities to get the client tools
+The goal of this project is to quickly spin a working Pentaho server on docker containers.
+This will also provide script utilities to get the client tools.

 ## Requirements

 * A system with docker.
 I'm on a mac, so I have docker-machine
-* A decent shell; either linux or mac should work, cygwin should as well
+* A decent shell; either Minux or Mac should work out of the box, Cygwin should as well
 * lftp

-For docker, please follow the instructions for your operating system.
-I use a mac with homebrew, so I use docker machine (4Gb mem, 40Gb disk, YMMV)
+For docker, please follow the instructions for your specific operating system.
+I use a Mac with Homebrew, so I use docker-machine (4Gb mem, 40Gb disk, YMMV)

 	brew install docker
 	brew install docker-machine